 Office managers can do much to impact the negative effects of SAD when workers return from the Christmas break as well.

 The workforce is one of a business’ most important assets and, generally, happy and comfortable employees make for a successful company.
-Travelling to work and leaving in the dark can often have a negative effect on workers’ wellbeing.
+While many are currently working from home, key workers are still having to go in and travelling to work and leaving in the dark can often have a negative effect on workers’ wellbeing.
 According to the Seasonal Affective Disorder Association, around 21 per cent of people will notice a change in mood and attitude over winter with a further 8 per cent of people needing treatment.

 There is an association for SAD, which can be viewed here.
 And you can take its test to see if you suffer from the disorder.